cavemutt/LovelyToDoList.github.io/README.md

 ## Why I Built This :
 The To-Do List is a classic coding assignment that I had previously done along with different tutorials, as it helps me to learn how different people code similar things.
-As I was doing the assignment along with a tutorial in the the Creative Javascript course by DevelopedByEd, I couldn't help but greatly expand upon the basic input and list creation, local storage and filtering ideas that were presented in the course.
+In doing this assignment with the Creative Javascript course by DevelopedByEd, I couldn't help but greatly expand upon the basic input and list creation, local storage and filtering ideas that were presented in the course.

+## Why a "Lovely" to-do list?
 Making a list of To-Dos can contribute to a little stress for some people, so I figured a Lovely To-Do List would make the task a little more calming.

 ## What I've added to the basics :
-The styling choices are my own, beyond the basics of input, icons, a static name at the top, a completed and deleted button on each list item, and the idea of an item kind of falling off the list upon delete.
+The styling choices are my own, beyond the basics of input, icons, a static name at the top, a completed and deleted button on each list item, and Ed's idea of an item kind of falling off the list upon delete.

 The CSS animated background is made from a still photo, from which I've extracted the branches and leaves and added polygons to animate the moving bokeh light effects.
 I used custom CSS variables and different animations to make it more natural looking.
 The list itself has a blurry backdrop to allow the user to see the background even when the list grows in size.